-- Policy CS5 also reflects the importance of North Somerset's historic environment, and the need to conserve it in accordance with PPS5 Planning for the Historic Environment. - 3.83 There are 34 Conservation Areas in North Somerset, plus a proposed Conservation Area at Barrow Gurney, and 1,079 listed buildings.
-Particularly interesting is Birnbeck Pier, Weston-super-Mare, (Grade II listed), the only pier in Britain linked to an island. - 3.84 Historic parks and gardens are important in historical and landscape terms and may also be of wildlife and recreational value.
+- 3.81 Policy CS5 also reflects the importance of North Somerset's historic environment, and the need to conserve it in accordance with the National Planning Policy Framework paragraphs 126-141. - There are 34 Conservation Areas in North Somerset, plus a proposed Conservation Area at Barrow Gurney, and 1,079 listed buildings.
+Particularly interesting is Birnbeck Pier, Weston-super-Mare, (Grade II listed), the only pier in Britain linked to an island. - 3.83 Historic parks and gardens are important in historical and landscape terms and may also be of wildlife and recreational value.
 North Somerset has several designed landscapes on the English Heritage Register of Parks and Gardens of Special Historic Interest at Ashton Court (Grade II), Barrow Court (II), Clevedon Court (II), Leigh Court (II), Tyntesfield (II), Barley Wood (II), Bristol University Botanic Gardens and Rayne Thatch (II) and Grove Park (II), Weston-super-Mare.
-Other designed landscapes of local historic interest include Abbot's Leigh House, Abbot's Leigh, Alexandra Gardens, Clevedon and Coombe Lodge, Blagdon. - 3.85 Buildings need not be listed to be of importance to the historic environment.
+Other designed landscapes of local historic interest include Abbot's Leigh House, Abbot's Leigh, Alexandra Gardens, Clevedon and Coombe Lodge, Blagdon. - 3.84 Buildings need not be listed to be of importance to the historic environment.
 The council is proposing to introduce a scheme by which buildings of local or regional importance are identified, using specific criteria.
 It is envisaged that this status would be a material consideration in assessing planning applications affecting such buildings.

-3.86 Archaeological remains are important for their historical and educational interest and may also be important features in the landscape.
+3.85 Archaeological remains are important for their historical and educational interest and may also be important features in the landscape.
 The Historic Environment Record (HER) contains details of all known sites, structures, landscapes or other areas of archaeological interest in North Somerset.
 They include Scheduled Monuments such as Worlebury Camp, a large hillfort on Worlebury Hill.

-3.87 Policy CS5 sets out a broad policy framework for protection and enhancement of the landscape and historic environment, which will be reinforced by detailed development management policies in the Development Management DPD.
+3.86 Policy CS5 sets out a broad policy framework for protection and enhancement of the landscape and historic environment, which will be reinforced by detailed development management policies in the Sites and Policies Development Plan Document.

-- 3.88 The policy will apply across the whole of North Somerset in order to respect the quality and character of the landscape, and the historic environment. - 3.89 Much will depend on careful development management to ensure sensitive design and location of development to protect, enhance and respect the landscape and historic environment.
-This will require formulation and implementation of detailed development management policies, to be included in the Development Management DPD. - 3.90 Effective delivery will require close liaison with landscape, conservation and archaeology experts and consultation with bodies such as English Heritage and the Mendip Hills AONB Unit.
+- The policy will apply across the whole of North Somerset in order to respect the quality and character of the landscape, and the historic environment. - 3.88 Much will depend on careful development management to ensure sensitive design and location of development to protect, enhance and respect the landscape and historic environment.
+This will require formulation and implementation of detailed development management policies, to be included in the Site and Development Plan Document. - 3.89 Effective delivery will require close liaison with landscape, conservation and archaeology experts and consultation with bodies such as English Heritage and the Mendip Hills AONB Unit.

-3.91 Monitoring will assess indicators which reflect the impact of development on both the landscape and historic environment.
+3.90 Monitoring will assess indicators which reflect the impact of development on both the landscape and historic environment.